adamt94/comply-cube-demo/README.md

 ```

 Improvments I didn't get a chance to look at the webhooks so i just have one endpoint that checks the status, one endpoint creates the user and the other creates the verify check process.
 I could of added my own api key to secure access to this backend too.
+It also would of been nice to add documentation like openai.
 I added some basic tests and tried to seperate logic out into different folders.
-As it said nodejs server i picked express node backend otherwise for simplicity i could of used NextJs server actions and had everything in one repo
+As it said nodejs server
+I picked express node backend otherwise for simplicity i could of used NextJs server actions and had everything in one repo